Everything You Need to Know About Bathroom Ventilation

 A bathroom extractor fan is the easiest way to ensure that your bathroom meets air ventilation requirements.
 However, they also have benefits beyond your legal regulations.
 The main benefits of installing an extractor fan are:

 - To reduce condensation.
 Everyone can attest to the amount of steam a shower produces.
 An extractor fan minimises this.

 - To prevent mould.
 The condensation your shower creates can lead to a worse problem: mould.
 Proper ventilation can help stop it from forming.

 - To extend the life of your bathroom.
 Condensation and mould are both destructive forces in your bathroom.
-They can damage your bathroom fittings beyond repair.
+They can damage your bathroom fittings such as shower screens and curtains, mirrors, vanity units, and tiles.
 An extractor fan is a great line of defence against this.

 - To keep odours away.
 Finally, all that damp, stale air can lead to unpleasant smells in your bathroom.
 A fan helps keep your air nice and fresh!